-A 2012 study by Ohio State researcher Jay Zagorsky found that about one-third of Americans who receive an inheritance have negative savings within two years of getting their money, and of those who receive $100,000 or more, nearly one in five spend, donate or simply lose it all.
-If you are about to receive an inheritance, there are several steps you can take to insure your funds will last longer than a few years.
+A 2012 study by Ohio State researcher Jay Zagorsky found that about one-third of Americans who receive an inheritance have negative savings within two years of getting their money, and of those who receive $100,000 or more, nearly one in five spends, donates, or simply loses it all.
+If you are about to receive an inheritance, there are several steps you can take to ensure your funds will last longer than a few years.

 - Don’t Make Any Hasty Decisions.
 Once you receive your money, don’t make any hasty decisions about what to do with it.
 Instead, park the funds in a safe place such as a savings account, money market, or CD until you have had enough time to put together a long-term financial plan.
 If you don’t already have one, set up an emergency fund that will cover six months of expenses.
 If you already have an emergency fund, consider adding to it to cover one year of expenses.
 If you are married, you will need to decide early on if you want to keep your inheritance in your separate name or place the funds in joint names with your spouse.
 If you are considering giving some of your inheritance to your children, you could invoke a gift tax or negative income tax consequences and should only proceed with gifting once you understand all of the consequences.